Skip to main content

 With clear requirements:

-• Choose right tool first time
+• Choose the right tool first time

-• Know exactly what you're buying
+• Know exactly what you're getting

-• Get buy-in from users
+• Gain buy-in from users who will use it

 • Measure success objectively

-Step 1: Identify the Problem
+Step 1: Identify the Specific Problem

 Be specific about what you're trying to solve:

-❌ Vague: "We need better project management" ✓ Specific: "We're missing deadlines because team members don't know who's responsible for tasks, and we forget client follow-ups"
+Vague: "We need better project management" ✓ Specific: "We're missing deadlines because team members don't know who's responsible for tasks, and we forget client follow-ups"

-Document the Pain
+Document the Impact

 • How much money (lost sales, inefficiency)?

-• Who is affected?
+• Who is most affected?

 • How often does it occur?